Chondroblastoma

 The difficulty of treating femoral head lesions led two authors to publish papers examining that site in particular.
 In a series of 10 patients with femoral head lesions, a direct approach to the lesion through the femoral neck was favored over curettage through a drill hole within the femoral neck.[38]
 A trap-door technique was also reported as a successful salvage technique in that series.
 For a large femoral head defect, a vascularized fibular graft was successfully used to reconstruct the defect created by open surgical treatment.[39]

-In a study of RFA for chondroblastoma by Rybak et al,[19] 12 of 14 patients available for follow-up (median, 41 months) reported complete relief of symptoms without the need for medications, and all returned to previous activities.
+In a study of RFA for chondroblastoma by Rybak et al,[28] 12 of 14 patients available for follow-up (median, 41 mo) reported complete relief of symptoms without the need for medications, and all returned to previous activities.
 One patient, who had the largest lesion, required surgery because of articular collapse in the area of treatment; another required surgical treatment because of mechanical problems.
 The authors concluded that percutaneous RFA is an alternative to surgery for selected chondroblastomas but that larger lesions under weightbearing surfaces must be approached with caution because of an increased risk of articular collapse and recurrence.

-Xie et al carried out a retrospective study of 25 consecutive patients treated with RFA over a period of approximately 7 years.[32]
+Xie et al carried out a retrospective study of 25 consecutive patients treated with RFA over a period of approximately 7 years.[44]
 Patients were assessed after 1 month, then every 3-6 months, and then yearly for up to 3 years.
 Recovery was monitored with serial magnetic resonance imaging (MRI), and functional outcome was quantified with the Musculoskeletal Tumour Society Score (MSTS).
-The authors found RFA to an effective alternative to surgery in the management of chondroblastoma and suggested that it should be considered as a first-line treatment.
+The authors found RFA to be an effective alternative to surgery in the management of chondroblastoma and suggested that it should be considered as a first-line treatment.

 Complications